negin513/wrf_procs_finder/README.md

 > 3. Benchmark multiple configurations to find the performance sweet spot for your specific case

 ## Acknowledgement
 This tool is dedicated to ([**Dave Gill**](https://github.com/davegill)), WRF original SE, and ([**Davide Del Vento**](https://github.com/ddvento)).
 When I was a grad student struggling to understand WRF's internals and domain decomposition, they took the time to explain things and patiently answer my many questions.
-If this tool makes WRF a bit less mysterious for someone else, then it's my small way of paying it forward.
+If this tool makes WRF easier to use for someone else, then it's my small way of paying it forward.

 ## References